AbdullahRizwan101/CTF-Writeups/Cheat Sheet.md

 `wfuzz -c -z file,wordlist.txt --hh=0  http://<ip>/<path>/?date=FUZZ`

+If we want to use two payloads in the same request

+`wfuzz -c -w path/to/firs/wordlist -w /path/to/second/wordlist -u http://ip/FUZZ/FUZ2Z` <br/>

+This FUZ2Z will specify to use the second wordlist , we can do this upto FUZnZ (where n is number of the wordlist we specify)

 ### API (Applicaton Programmable Interface)

 * Check for possibility if there is a v1 , it is likely to be vulnerable to LFI